Gemesys: Shaping the Future of AI Chips Inspired By The Human Brain

 It is very similar to how synapses work when the human brain learns.
 Every time a neuron fires and a potential is forwarded over a synapse to another neuron, the synapse becomes stronger—analogous to how the resistivity of a memristor changes.
 Just as you could draw a circle around a single neuron in the brain, you can draw one around a physical area on our chip encoding a neuron by a couple of memristors.

 We use this self-organizing behavior to train neural networks.
-So instead of performing backpropagation, we apply voltages to memristors to adapt their resistivity (equal to the weight of a neural network) to the required task.
+Instead of performing backpropagation, we apply voltages to memristors to adapt their resistivity (equal to the weight of a neural network) to the required task.
 That way, we’ll reach the same or better machine learning performance while drastically reducing the energy consumption required for neural network training.
-And while we focus first on training, we could leverage our technology also for inference.
+While we focus first on training, we could also leverage our technology for inference.

 By working with threshold values instead of absolute resistivity values for our memristors, we can work with lower precision for the neural network parameters, which makes them even more efficient and leads to lower memory requirements for inference and, thus, lower latency.
 When you work with 2-bit instead of 32-bit numbers, that’s 16 times less information that needs to be processed per operation.